UK's FTSE lifted by hopes of Greek deal, bid speculation

 “We think the Telegraph report highlights the potential strategic value of Sky to a number of different parties and this is not reflected in the current share price,” analysts at UBS said in a note, giving the stock a “buy” rating.

-Severn Trent advanced 4.3 percent, the top FTSE riser, after the Sunday Times reported Canadian investment company Borealis Infrastructure was considering a bid, while small-cap chocolate firm Thorntons surged more than 40 percent after Ferrero International made a bid.
+Severn Trent advanced 3.7 percent after the Sunday Times reported Canadian investment company Borealis Infrastructure was considering a bid, while small-cap chocolate firm Thorntons surged more than 40 percent after Ferrero International made a bid.

-Cruise operator Carnival rose 4.2 percent to a two month high after Deutsche Bank lifted its rating on the stock to “buy” from “hold”.

 Given previous instances of hopes for an easing of Greece’s debt crisis being thwarted, some traders remained cautious.